mktomaras/ClickyGame/README.md

-# Harry Potter Memory Gane
+# Harry Potter Memory Game

 ## About
 In this game, a user can test their memory by seeing if they can click all 12 images, one at a time, without clicking on an image twice.